-Singaporeans find themselves at Changi Airport more often than not, and it’s not always to catch flights.
+Whenever Singaporeans find themselves at Changi Airport, it’s not always to catch flights.
 No, locals head over in the troves simply to hang out there, and for the sparkly attraction that is Jewel Changi Airport and its numerous dining, shopping, and entertainment options.

 But that’s not all – between seasonal pop-ups, a nearby cycling trail with dinosaurs, and Instagrammable corners, the airport ticks all the boxes for wholesome family-friendly outings.
-Here are all the kid-friendly things to do during your next novel visit to the airport:
+Here are all the activities for kids to do during your next novel visit to the airport.

 Table of Contents